EventStore/documentation/docs/clients/grpc/subscriptions.md

 @[code{stream-prefix}](@grpc:server-side-filtering/Program.cs;serverSideFiltering.go;server_side_filtering/ServerSideFiltering.java;server-side-filtering.js;server_side_filtering.rs;server-side-filtering.ts)

-This will only subscribe to streams with a name that begin with `user-`.
+This will only subscribe to all streams with a name that begin with `user-`.

 ### Filtering by regular expression